-6 Turn all of the parts through to the right side, fold in the seam allowance by the openings, and then press.
-The opening in the ears will be hidden against the head.
+6 Turn all of the parts through to the right side, fold in the seam allowance by the openings and the extra seam allowance (ES) on the ears, and then press.

-When turning thin arms and legs it is helpful to separate the two fabric layers by using your thumb and forefinger and then place the blunt end of a flower stick or similar tool against the end of the foot/hand (see Fig F).
-Use the stick to push the fabric through the leg/arm and up through and out of the turning opening (Fig G).
+When turning thin arms and legs it is helpful to separate the two fabric layers by using your thumb and forefinger and then place the blunt end of a flower stick or similar tool against the end of the foot/hand (see Fig G).
+Use the stick to push the fabric through the leg/arm and up through and out of the turning opening (Fig H).
 Now pull the rest through the opening and use the stick to push through the top part.